 - Before you use your System, review all the product instructions and the Interactive Tutorial.
 The Quick Reference Guide and Interactive Tutorial give you quick access to important aspects and limitations of the System.
-The User's Manual includes all safety information and instructions for use.
-If using FreeStyle LibreLink, refer to the User's Manual in the App. - Talk to your health care professional about how you should use your Sensor glucose information to help manage your diabetes.
+The User's Manual includes all safety information and instructions for use. - During the first 12 hours after insertion of a Sensor, Sensor readings will be accompanied by the symbol.
+Whenever is displayed, a blood glucose test should be performed to confirm the Sensor reading prior to treatment. - Talk to your health care professional about how you should use your Sensor glucose information to help manage your diabetes.